Skip to main content

 14:00 – 16:00 (AM 4)

-Chair: Emi Nagoshi (Switzerland)
+Chairs: Emi Nagoshi (Switzerland) & Tobias Kaiser (Germany)

 14:00 - Evolution of circadian clock genes

-Speaker: David Doležel (Czech Republic)
+David Doležel (Czech Republic)

 14:25 - Mechanisms underlying circadian plasticity loss in an equatorial endemic species

-Speaker: Michael Parviz Shahandeh (Switzerland)
+Michael Parviz Shahandeh (Switzerland)

 14:50 - Punctual parasites: why are rhythms advantageous?

-Speaker: Sarah Reece (UK)
+Sarah Reece (UK)

 16:00 – 16:30 - Coffee Break

-Symposium 9: President’s Symposium
+Symposium 9: PRESIDENT’S SYMPOSIUM

-16:30 – 18:00 (AM 1)
+16:30 – 18:15 (AM 1)

 Chair: Charalambos Kyriacou (UK)